laurettemhlanga/nlp_classics/README.md

 - Data Visualization: ggplot2, matplotlib, wordcloud
 - Machine Learning for Book Classification: Naïve Bayes, Logistic Regression

-**Theme 1: Sentiment Trends in Literature**
-How do emotions shift across different books?
+**Theme 1: Sentiment Trends in Literature** How do emotions shift across different books?
--- Analyzing sentiment flow across chapters
+- Analyzing sentiment flow across chapters
--- Tracking emotional arcs in storytelling
+- Tracking emotional arcs in storytelling
--- Comparing sentiment distributions in different books
+- Comparing sentiment distributions in different books

+**Theme 2: Gender & Sentiment Bias** Do male and female characters have different sentiment scores?
+- Are female characters assigned more “negative” sentiment words than male characters?
+- Are male characters associated with rationality while females get emotional adjectives?
+- Is Austen’s portrayal of gender reflected in modern AI sentiment analysis?

+ **Theme 3: Machine Learning for Book Classification** Can sentiment-based features predict which book a paragraph comes from?
+- Building a classifier to predict Austen book authorship
+- Training a sentiment-based ML model on text excerpts
+- Exploring genre classification using emotional ton